Gilberto Fortunato: FELDA United

 On 20 December 2017, Gilberto completed a transfer to Malaysian top flight Felda United for an undisclosed fee.
 The club however was relegated to second tier for licence failure.

 Gilberto was given squad number 10, and made his competitive debut on 2 February 2018 in the opening week of 2018 Malaysia Premier League, a 1–2 away win over UKM.
 He scored his first career hat-trick four days later in the match against PDRM FA, leading the team in a 6–2 home win.
 The feat was followed by a brace in the next week in the 3–0 home win over Penang FA, which lifted the striker tally up to 5 goals in 3 matches, his best career start; this win also lifted Felda on top of the league.

 Gilberto concluded the 2018 season by scoring 10 goals in 18 league appearances, a personal best, aiding Felda to win the championship and achieve promotion to top flight next season.
 He scored a brace in the decisive match which decided the title, a 3–1 home win over Sarawak FA on 17 July.
 In Malaysia Cup, he scored four goals in seven appearances; Felda United was eliminated in the quarter-finals by Terengganu 6–4 on aggregate, with Gilberto scoring in both legs.

 In January 2019, Gilberto, despite his impressive scoring record, left due to club's budget cut ahead of new Malaysia Super League season.

 Sport Boys Warnes

 On 11 January 2019, Gilberto completed a transfer to Bolivian club Sport Boys Warnes.

 Return to Drita

 On 10 July 2019, Gilberto was announced as the new player of Football Superleague of Kosovo side Drita on a one-year contract, marking his return to the club.

+Later career

+On 9 March 2021, Gilberto signed a short-term contract with Singaporean club Hougang United.